daylightZhang/Computer-Science-Study-Notes/2022 Spring/ECE5720_Parallel_Computing_notes.md

 #### 1.1.3 Instruction Level Parallelism (ILP) Wall

 - concurrent execution of independent instructions on duplicate hardware
-- one needs to exmine large subblocks of instructions to find independent ones (done mostly in haardware)**DO NOT UNDERSTNAD**
+- one needs to exmine large subblocks of instructions to find independent ones (done mostly in hardware)**DO NOT UNDERSTNAD**
 - large and complex execution units with diminishing returns

 ### 1.2 Caches